Padel Fault Rules and Lets

 If the server commits a fault on both the first and second serve, it is a double fault and the receiving team wins the point.

-A let means the serve must be replayed in full — neither the first nor second serve is consumed.
-The exact same serve attempt is repeated.
+A let in padel means the serve is called invalid through no fault of the server — it must be replayed in full with no penalty.
+Neither the first nor second serve is consumed; the exact same serve attempt is repeated.

 When a Let Is Called on the Serve